21123-school/Assesment-13dit-pygame/README.md

-I don't remeber what this doc is  normally used for so I will info dump here so I don't forget.
+I don't rememeber what this doc is  normally used for so I will info dump here so I don't forget.

 ------------
 launcher.pyw

-this just automates starting main.py has a *.pak selecter so you can have multiple *.pak files this leads to a possibility for easy mod making although it will most likey be unused
+this just automates starting main.py has a *.pak selecter so you can have multiple *.pak files this leads to a possibility for easy mod making although it will most likey be unused this also has a *.sav selector

 I might remove this file before hand in as it's not required and I don't think it will.